Fiji vs Rarotonga vs Samoa: Discover the Best Island to Pick for Your Holiday 2023

 Why travel to Rarotonga

-IMO Rarotonga is one of the most beautiful places on Earth.
-The Island is situated in the middle of the Pacific Ocean and is surrounded by pristine white beaches, crystal-clear waters, and lush green mountains.
+IMO Rarotonga is one of the most beautiful places on Earth and it definitely takes top spot as one of my favourite islands.
+The Island is situated in the middle of the Pacific Ocean and is surrounded by pristine white beaches, beautiful blue water, and lush green mountains.

 Rarotonga is also home to a vibrant culture, with Polynesian dance, music, and food all playing a big part in island life.
 If you’re looking for a place to relax and unwind, Rarotonga is the perfect destination.